x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-resource-mailboxes.md

 ## Change equipment mailbox properties

-After you create an equipment mailbox, you can make changes and set additional properties by using the EAC or Exchange Online PowerShell.
+After you create an equipment mailbox, you can make changes and set additional properties by using the Classic Exchange admin center or Exchange Online PowerShell.

 ### Use the Classic Exchange admin center to change equipment mailbox properties

-1. In the Classic Exchange admin center, navigate to **Recipients** \> **Resources**.
+1. In the Classic Exchange admin center, navigate to **Recipients** > **Resources**.

 2. In the list of resource mailboxes, click the equipment mailbox that you want to change the properties for, and then click **Edit** ![Edit icon](../media/ITPro_EAC_EditIcon.gif).